israelroldan/extjs-reactor/packages/reactor-boilerplate/README.md

-# Ext JS React Boilerplate
+# Ext JS Reactor Boilerplate

 A foundation for React apps that use Ext JS components.